President (2025-2027)

 Treasurer

-Cait Porterfield, MS
+Cait Porterfield, M.S.

-Forensic Science Institute
+Instructor, Forensic Science Institute

 University of Oklahoma